 Is Ajvar Spicy?

-I love spicy foods so I made the Ajvar with our Peruvian hot spice blend, which is extremely spicy!
+I love spicy foods so I made the Ajvar with a Peruvian hot spice blend, which is extremely spicy!
 You can tone it down with a milder pepper or a sweet pepper blend if you want a sweeter ajvar.

 We also thought the version we made this time needed more salt, so we added more at the end.